Inheritance Tax Planning

 Current Inheritance Tax rules

-Currently, the first £325,000 (nil rate band) of an individual’s estate is taxed at 0% and therefore not liable to IHT.
-This band has been confirmed as remaining frozen until 2021/22.
+Currently, the first £325,000 (nil rate band) of an individual’s estate is taxed at 0% and therefore not liable to IHT for the 2023/2024 tax year.
 For married couples and registered civil partners, the total is £650,000, as the full allowance can be passed to the surviving spouse.
 Anything in excess of the total inheritance tax allowance is taxed at 40%.

 The Residence Nil-Rate Band (RNRB) was introduced in 2017 for those leaving their main residence to their direct descendants.
-If the net value of the estate is £2 million or more after deducting any liabilities, but before reliefs and exemptions such as Business Relief) then the RNRB will be tapered by £1 for every £2 above the threshold.
-Therefore, if you pass on your home to your children or grandchildren, your threshold will increase to £475,000 or £950,000 (2019/20 tax year) for married couples and registered civil partners.
+If the net value of the estate is £2 million or more after deducting any liabilities, but before reliefs and exemptions (such as Business Relief) then the RNRB will be tapered by £1 for every £2 above the threshold.
+Therefore, if you pass on your home to your children or grandchildren, your threshold will increase to £500,000.

 Mitigating Inheritance Tax